NTU-P04922004/AICity2020_Team_91/README.md

 ## Anomaly detection

 In this stage, we want to analyze the car detection results from stage 4 and find out stalled cars.
-A backtracking algorithm is used figure out the start and end times of anomaly events in a video.
+A backtracking algorithm is used to figure out the start and end times of anomaly events in a video.

 ## Reproduce challenge result

-* Setup worksapce
+* Setup workspace
   * Create a workspace directory, for example, "```workspace```"
   * Put all test video files under the workspace directory
 * Modify variables in ```bash.sh```